CSIRO-enviro-informatics/shacl-form/README.md

 Should supply a list of options.
 The input field will be a dropdown containing all the options.

 **sh:datatype**
-If the datatype is xsd:integer, xsd:float or xsd:double, the input field will be of type 'number'. if the datatype is xsd:date, the input field will be of type 'date'.
+If the datatype is xsd:integer, xsd:float or xsd:double, the input field will be of type `number`. if the datatype is xsd:date, the input field will be of type `date`.
-Otherwise, it will be of type 'text'.
+Otherwise, it will be of type `text`.

 **sh:minInclusive**
 Will set the minimum accepted value of the input field, including the value provided.
 The user will not be able to